A wide range of resources have been selected to support teaching and learning activities on the Bushfire Education webpages, including the following.

 Description: The Disaster Resilience Education builds students’ understanding of the causes, nature and effects of hazards.
 This easy-to-use teacher-delivered website is designed specifically for Victorian secondary school students in Years 7 to 9 and aligns with the Victorian Curriculum.

-Description: DET provide a range of resources and advice for schools, including emergency management plans, procedures and actions to assist in preparing students for the threat of emergencies such as bushfires.
+Description: A range of resources and advice for schools and early childhood services, including emergency management plans, procedures and actions to assist in preparing students for the threat of emergencies such as bushfires.

 Fire Rescue Victoria (FRV)